 \section{Introduction}

 Large language models (LLMs) are increasingly positioned as general-purpose assistants for decision support, education, and guidance in value-laden domains.
-Yet a persistent obstacle is that fluent generations can mask \emph{normative} and \emph{factual} unreliability: models remain sensitive to framing, role instructions, and they may produce confident but unsupported responses \citep{jiao2025llm}.
+However, a persistent challenge is that fluent generations can obscure \emph{normative} and \emph{factual} unreliability: models remain sensitive to framing, role instructions, and they may produce confident but unsupported responses \citep{jiao2025llm}.

-Islamic question answering is a particularly challenging testbed for this \textit{reliability} problem.
-Deployed Islamic QA systems\footnote{e.g., \url{https://ansari.chat/}, \url{https://usul.ai} ,\url{https://wisqu.ai}} indicate strong demand, yet their proprietary evaluations highlight the need for shared benchmarks emphasizing grounding, citation fidelity, and abstention.
-User queries are not merely informational; they are embedded in jurisprudential reasoning (\emph{fiqh}), school-of-thought conventions, and culturally situated norms that demand faithful grounding in canonical sources and careful handling of uncertainty.
+Islamic question answering is a particularly challenging testbed for \textit{reliability} problem.
+Deployed Islamic QA systems\footnote{e.g., \url{https://ansari.chat/}, \url{https://usul.ai}, \url{https://wisqu.ai}} indicate strong demand, yet their proprietary evaluations highlight the need for shared benchmarks that emphasize grounding, citation fidelity, and abstention.
+Unlike general information-seeking queries, Islamic QA is embedded in jurisprudential reasoning (\emph{fiqh}), school-of-thought conventions, and culturally situated norms that demand faithful grounding in canonical sources and careful handling of uncertainty.
 Recent multilingual and culture-aware evaluations show that moral judgments and alignment behaviour vary meaningfully with language and data provenance, with persistent representational bias and Western-dominance effects that are especially salient for non-Western normative systems \citep{naous2025on,guo2025care}.
-Within the Islamic domain, emerging resources (e.g., inheritance-law reasoning and abstention-aware fiqh evaluations) indicate both progress and substantial performance gaps, particularly for Arabic and for school-aware nuance, reinforcing the need for fine-grained reliability checks tailored to Islamic jurisprudence \citep{bouchekif2025assessing,elsafoury2025out,asseri2025prompt}.
+Within the Islamic domain, emerging resources (e.g., inheritance-law reasoning and abstention-aware fiqh evaluations) indicate both progress and substantial performance gaps, particularly for Arabic and for school-aware nuance, reinforcing the need for fine-grained reliability checks tailored to Islamic jurisprudence \cite{bouchekif2025assessing,elsafoury2025out,asseri2025prompt}.
 Parallel work on Quranic retrieval-augmented generation (RAG) further suggests that grounding can improve faithfulness, but that outcomes are mixed and depend on model capacity and retrieval quality \citep{khalila2025investigating}.